Keyboard shortcuts

 Improve your passing

-There are a number of common problems in passing patterns and a number of tips and exercises to improve.
+There are a number of common problems in passing patterns and the community has collected various tips and exercises to improve.

 Slow down.
 Most patterns become easier to juggle if the pattern is slower and passes are lofty.
 Go back to 5-club one-count (see learning to pass) to practice lofty single passes and experiment with early doubles (see basic synchronous patterns) to practice double passes.
 Similarly, beginners often throw heffs and trelfs fairly low and thus fast, rushing the rest of the pattern.

-About 110 to 120 beats per minute is a typical reasonable speed for synchronous 6-club patterns, 90 beats per minute is possible to deliberately slow down, and 130–160 beats per minute would be on the fast end.
-For galloped patterns these higher speeds are common, and for fully synchronized patterns, 100–120 beats per minute is normal (i.e., effectively twice the speed of a normal pattern).
+About 110 to 120 beats per minute is a typical reasonable speed for synchronous 6-club patterns, 90 beats per minute is reachable when deliberately slowing down, and 130–160 beats per minute would be on the fast end.
+For galloped patterns, these higher speeds are common, and for fully synchronized patterns, 100–120 beats per minute is normal (i.e., effectively twice the speed of a normal pattern).

 Count out loud to synchronize timing.
-If running into problems where passers go at different speed, count the passing sequence aloud ("pass-self-self-pass-self-self") to synchronize both passers.
-Some might find it useful to find music with a strong beat at the right pace – some music apps for runners allow to select music by speed or have playlists for specific speeds (in beats per minute; a 200bpm song works well for 100bpm passing).
+If running into problems where passers go at different speeds, count the passing sequence aloud (“pass-self-self-pass-self-self”) to synchronize both passers.
+Some might find it useful to find music with a strong beat at the right pace – some music apps for runners let you select music by speed or have playlists for specific speeds (a 200bpm song works well for 100bpm passing).

 Control spin with the arm, not the wrist.
 A passer can control the motion of a throw at three points: the wrist, the elbow joint, and the shoulder joint.
-Flicking motions from the wrist can create very fast spinning clubs and throwing with a long outstretched arm from the shoulder joint allows to perform very heigh throws with a single spin – try this solo with a single club to get a feel for the different spins.
+Flicking motions from the wrist can create very fast-spinning clubs, and throwing with a long outstretched arm from the shoulder joint allows very high throws with a single spin – try this solo to get a feel for the different spins.

 To throw slow and lofty passes, entirely avoid spinning the club from the wrist, but mostly throw from the elbow – the same holds for heffs, lofty doubles, crossing double selfs, and trelfs.
 If the pass arrives underspun, correct it by throwing it higher, not by adding spin from the wrist.
 If the pass is too short, release it earlier or add a little force from the shoulder joint.
 It is much easier to get consistent throws with the arm than with the wrist.
 By not throwing from the wrist, the position where the club is held (e.g., near the knob or near the center) matters much less.